Accessory Exercises for Squats – Introduction

 Including any of these ten squat assistance exercises will help.

-They’ll eliminate the weak links that may be holding you back, and that means you’ll get even better results from your squat workouts.
+They’ll eliminate the weak links that may hold you back, which means you’ll get even better results from your squat workouts.

-Squats ARE a phenomenal exercise, but you need more than one squat variation and accessory exercise to build the lower body of your dreams!
+While squats ARE a phenomenal exercise, you need additional squat variations and accessory exercises to build the lower body of your dreams!

 What’s Next